Biography

 Artist Statement

-As a Multidisciplinary Visual Artist trained in Ceramics and Sculpture, my work explores the limitless possibilities inherent in materials — their raw aesthetic, mutability and intermixing ability.
+As a Multidisciplinary Visual Artist primarily trained in Ceramics and Sculpture, my works explore the limitless possibilities of materials — their raw aesthetic, mutability and intermixing ability.

-My practice delves into post-medium and the medium’s multisensory and multidimensional qualities through diverse processes, and driven by a fascination with cultural anthropology, particularly traditional customs and narratives intertwined with the natural world.
-These influences shape a body of artworks that seek to blur the boundaries between the mediums, the familiar and fantasy, letting the imaginary state becomes the moment of consciousness.
+My practice explores the post-medium, the medium’s multisensory and multidimensional qualities through diverse processes, and driven by a fascination with cultural anthropology, particularly traditional customs and narratives intertwined with the natural world.
+These influences shape a body of artworks that seek to blur the boundaries between the mediums, the reality and fantasy, where the imaginary state becomes the moment of consciousness.